 Cal Poly will accept petitions and bylaw submissions during the following dates:

 |Fall 2021||Monday, September 20, 2021||Friday, October 15, 2021|

 |Winter 2022||Monday, January 3, 2022||Friday, January 28, 2022|

 |Spring 2022||Monday, March 28, 2022||Friday, April 22, 2022|

 Petitions and bylaws must be submitted on or prior to the last day to submit for consideration during that quarter.
 Submission timelines allow the Clubs & Organizations Office to investigate petitions and bylaws prior to an evaluation by the Recognized Student Organization (RSO) Petition Committee on the last week of each quarter.

 Register the Organization

-If the committee determines your Petition for University Recognition and bylaws are in order, you will receive an email notification to have your president, treasurer, and advisor complete the training.
+If the committee determines your Petition for University Recognition and bylaws are in order, you will receive an email notification to have your President/Primary Contact register the organization through Cal Poly Now.

 For additional step-by-step instructions on what is involved in starting a new Cal Poly club, see the Cal Poly RSO Handbook